 - Commercial use requires a paid Google Cloud subscription

-- No built-in agentic AI or natural language interface
+- No agentic AI or natural language interface

-Best for: Researchers, environmental scientists, and teams comfortable with code who need access to massive datasets without infrastructure costs.
+Best for: Researchers, environmental scientists, and code-comfortable teams who need massive datasets without paying for infrastructure.

 Pricing: Free for research and education; commercial use billed through Google Cloud.